-This post explains how to install the Mosquitto Broker on a Raspberry Pi.
+This guide explains how to install the Mosquitto Broker for MQTT communication on a Raspberry Pi board.

 The broker is primarily responsible for receiving all messages, filtering the messages, decide who is interested in it and then publishing the message to all subscribed clients.

 There are several brokers you can use.
 In our Home Automation projects we use the Mosquitto Broker installed on a Raspberry Pi.